pvvx/THB2/README.md

 All firmware supports any of these sensors: [CHT8215](pvvx.github.io/THB2/CHT8315%20Advanced%20Datasheet%20Ver1.6%2020230927.pdf) ([CHT8310](https://pvvx.github.io/THB2/CHT8310%20Advanced%20Datasheet%20Ver1.1%2020230927.pdf)), [CHT8305](https://github.com/pvvx/pvvx.github.io/blob/master/THB2/CHT8305C%20Advanced%20Datasheet%20Ver2.5%202021-10-26.pdf), [CHT832x](pvvx.github.io/THB2/CHT832X%20Advanced%20Datasheet%20Ver1.pdf), AHT20..30.

 **Software for setting up and making BLE OTA: [PHY62x2BTHome.html](https://pvvx.github.io/THB2/web/PHY62x2BTHome.html).**

+* The OTA protocol used is not part of the PHY SDK, but is designed specifically for custom firmware.
+This protocol, boot-loader and Flash distribution system are incompatible with other devices on PHY62x2 chips assembled on the original SDK.
+The SDK used is completely redesigned and has full sources for building in GCC.

 > Uploading OTA files to [PHY62x2BTHome.html](https://pvvx.github.io/THB2/web/PHY62x2BTHome.html) is automatic.
 You don't need to download files from this repository for OTA.

 > To run [PHY62x2BTHome.html](https://pvvx.github.io/THB2/web/PHY62x2BTHome.html) offline, just copy the [html](bthome_phy6222/web/PHY62x2BTHome.html) file to a local folder.